omry/omegaconf/docs/source/usage.rst

     - item2
     <BLANKLINE>

-OmegaConf support creating a configuration tree from a dot separated list.
+OmegaConf supports creating a configuration tree from a dot separated list:

 This is typically used to override values using command line arguments. from_cli() will parse anything in sys.argv.
 Note that if you want to use this with a CLI parser, it will have to clear anything it already parsed from